oracle/oci-python-sdk/examples/showoci/README.md

 ** DISCLAIMER – This is not an official Oracle application

-## OCI Authentication using Instant Principals
+## OCI Authentication using Instance Principals

 Create Dynamic Group ShowOCIDynamicGroup:
 ```